LincaMarius/ISAP-1_Block_Diagram/README.md

 - Memory
 - I/O.

-They are interconnected through 3 buses that form the system bus:
+They are interconnected through 3 buses that form the System Bus:
 - Data Bus,
 - Address Bus
 - Control Bus.

-This fact is also presented by the authors in the book in a simplified form on page 213 in figure 13-1.
+This fact is also presented by the authors in the Book in a simplified form on page 213 in figure 13-1.

 A diagram representing a computing system consisting of functional blocks CPU, RAM, I/O and buses is presented in the following figure.